praveencash/python-mini-projects/README.md

 > An upgraded quiz game that accepts flexible answers, handles invalid or blank inputs using `try-except`, and offers a replay option.
 Now crash-proof and user-friendly.

 **File:** `Quiz advanced.py`

+---

+### 13. Student Report Card (OOP)
+> A class-based mini project using Object-Oriented Programming.
+It stores student details, calculates the average of three subject scores, and assigns a grade.
+Includes methods for data management and a full report display.

+**File:** `Student Report Card.py`